 River Cleanup Makes Big Haul!

-The annual Yankton River Cleanup was a big success this year.
+The annual Yankton Missouri River Cleanup was a big success in 2009.
 123 volunteers registered, including a group of students from Vermillion High School and a group from Missouri River Relief of Kansas City.
 Also assisting were several persons who helped with registrations and several inmates of the South Dakota Department of Corrections Yankton Trustee Unit.
 Many volunteers expedited their registration by downloading and completing the volunteer form in advance.

 Boats and operators were provided by the National Park Service, US Army Corps of Engineers, state wildlife agencies, Eisenbraun & Associates, and Missouri River Relief.
 The city of Yankton provided a garbage truck, a loader, and dump trucks for scrap metal.